BodenmillerGroup/napari-imc/README.md

     conda install -c conda-forge napari-imc

-For example, to install napari and napari-imc in a fresh conda environment:
+For example, to install napari and napari-imc in a fresh conda environment using pip:

     conda create -n napari-imc python=3.9
     conda activate napari-imc